 You say, why don’t you speak to them.

-Recently I corresponded with two of the most influential pastors in the movement, one of the west coast and one on the east.
-The west coast brother didn’t even acknowledge my letter.
-The east coast brother replied and claimed that he is a strong separatist and that I misunderstood his calls for unity, because he is opposed to worldliness and compromise and ecumenism among independent Baptists and that he does not support those who are going the way of the Southern Baptist Convention.
-Yet when I asked him to send me the titles and dates of the articles he has written on this subject and the sermons he has preached on it he stopped replying.
+In 2011, I tried to correspond with two of the most influential pastors in the movement, one of the west coast and one on the east.
+The east coast brother didn’t even acknowledge my letter.
+The west coast brother replied and claimed that he is a strong separatist and that I misunderstood his calls for unity, because he is opposed to worldliness and compromise and ecumenism among independent Baptists and that he does not support those who are going the way of the Southern Baptist Convention.
+Yet when I asked him to send me the titles and dates of the articles he has written on this subject and the sermons he has preached on it, he stopped replying.
 My pastor commented that he must be a “closet warner.”

 Don Jennings wrote back one more time and it was obvious that his patience was exhausted.
 He brashly told me that not only was he having Warren Wiersbe in as a speaker that year but that he himself was speaking at Moody Church.

 So much for his bold “stand” against New Evangelicalism!

 I learned then, as a young missionary, that compromisers lie, and this has been confirmed many times since then.

 - Receive these reports by email